dblapps/DAAttributedStringUtils/README.md

 DAFontSet - This is a general purpose class for working with fonts.
 It is mainly used by the DAAttributedStringFormatter class, but can be used independently.
 It provides mechanisms to translate a font to an italic version, to a non-italic version, or to a different weight (i.e., make a font more or less bold).

 DAAttributedStringFormatter - This class takes an NSString instance containing text with embedded formatting codes, and translates this to an NSAttributedString instance.
 The formatting codes look a little like printf-style formatting codes.
+The formatter also provides a means to specify fields within a string that are clickable when displayed using the DAAttributedLabel class.

 DAAttributedLabel - This is a simple UIView subclass that uses a CATextLayer to display an NSAttributedString.
 It will handle wrapping the NSAttributedString over multiple lines, and provides a method to force an instance to adjust its frame height to accomodate its entire configured text.
+It also supports clickable fields within the NSAttributedString it is displaying (use the DAAttributedStringFormatter to specify the fields within the string that are clickable).

 An example xcode project is included that demonstrates some simple usage of all 3 classes.